cmwylie19/ha-cockroachdb/README.md

 ```
 output
 ```
+ERROR: cannot dial server.
+Is the server running?
+If the server is running, check --host client-side and --advertise server-side.

-Error from server: error dialing backend: dial tcp 10.0.153.176:10250: connect: no route to host
+dial tcp 172.30.252.79:26257: connect: no route to host Failed running "sql" command terminated with exit code 1
 ```
 Read Test
 ```